manuel12/motivation-vault/README.md

      pipenv install

-   This will install the virtual enviroments and all dependencies.
+   This will install the virtual environment and all dependencies.

+   Now start the virtual envrironment shell:

+     pipenv shell

    Run migrations: